-People say this is good for my baby.
-What if I'm feeling upset or anxious?
+People say this is good for your baby, but what if it makes you feel upset or anxious?

 While this move is a positive step, some parents may feel sad saying goodbye to their baby's first crib, the hospital staff, and other parents.
 It's normal to feel anxious about changes involving your baby.